-The year 2020 is just around the corner and if you are a writer considering to publish and launch your book, now is the time that you start gearing up for the year 2020.
+The year 2021 is just around the corner and if you are a writer considering publishing and launching your book, now is the time that you start gearing up for the year 2021.

 As you set new writing goals, paying attention to publishing trends is a must.
 Interestingly, these biggest trends help you to align yourself with the competition based on what industry you work in.

 The New Year is a year of massive disruption.
 And if you are not ready to disrupt yourself you may be left like a bad egg to rotten speedily in the marketplace.

 I’m a big fan of investing in new ideas and looking toward the future.
 Thinking about the years ahead can help you plan your writing goals and strategies better and if you do it right, you can beat your competitors before they do.